devilry/devilry_file_upload/docs/source/jquerywidgets.rst

 ==================
 .. class:: devilry_file_upload.jquery.UploadedFileWidget

-    A widget for displaying uploaded files, with an optional delete button.
+    A widget for displaying uploaded files, with an optional delete button, and support for drag and drop replace.

     :param options: Object with the following attributes: